Florida's Johnson hospitalized after collapsing on court - WHIZ News

-The Gators said he was in critical but stable condition at the hospital.
+“I know you’re fighting bro,” teammate Tre Mann tweeted long after the game ended.
+“God got you.”

-Johnson had just dunked in transition before he fell to the floor as the team broke its huddle.
-Several Gators were in tears and a couple buried their faces in towels as coach Mike White gathered his team to say a prayer.
+Johnson had just dunked in transition before he crumpled to the floor as the team broke its huddle.
+Several Gators were in tears and a couple buried their faces in towels as White gathered them in prayer.

-The game continued a few minutes later, but the Gators were clearly affected by the scary scene of seeing one of their teammates in the midst of a medical emergency.
+Officials sent both teams to the locker room to regroup, and the game continued a few minutes later.
+Florida State coach Leonard Hamilton said administrators gave the Gators the option of continuing and said they ultimately decided to play.

-Florida (3-0) was ahead 11-3 after Johnson’s dunk.
-The 20th-ranked Seminoles (2-0) scored the next seven points.
-Florida State pulled away from there and led 45-35 at halftime, outscoring the Gators 42-24 after Johnson’s collapse.
+Florida clearly wasn’t the same afterward, getting outscored 80-60 following Johnson’s sudden and disconcerting exit.
+The 20th-ranked Seminoles won 83-71, extending their winning streak in the series to seven and their winning streak at home to 26.

 Johnson, a 6-foot-5 junior from Norfolk, Virginia, averaged a team-high 14 points last season to go along with 7.1 rebounds.
 He also led the Gators with 38 steals.